Tangoe/Mobile-Procurement-API-Documentation/tutorials/states/index.md

 ---

-# Get a List of States and Provinces
+# Getting Lists of States and Provinces

 **This tutorial provides instructions for obtaining a list of states or provinces that are located within a specific country.**